Please see our Policies Page for our Safeguarding Policy.

 All staff, including temporary staff and volunteers are subject to stringent background checks including clearance with the Disclosure and Barring Service (DBS) to ensure their suitability for working with children.
-We expect all our volunteers to have read and abide by our Safeguarding and Information for Volunteer Helpers leaflets
+We expect all our volunteers to have read and abide by our Safeguarding and Information for Volunteers leaflets.

 All staff are bound by the Teacher's Standards, Teaching Assistant Standards and our Code of Conduct.

-Whilst the prime focus of Cross Farm Infant School is to secure the best educational provision for the child, the school recognises that the safety, welfare and care of children are paramount.
+Whilst the prime focus of Cross Farm Infant Academy is to secure the best educational provision for the child, the school recognises that the safety, welfare and care of children are paramount.
 We are therefore committed to the highest standards in protecting and safeguarding the children entrusted into our care at all times.
-Our Safeguarding and Child Protection Policy is available here: School Policies
+Our Safeguarding and Child Protection Policy is available here: Academy Policies

 We recognise that some children may be the victims of neglect, physical, sexual or emotional abuse.
 Staff of the school will often, by virtue of their day to day contact and knowledge of the children, be well placed to identify such abuse and offer support to children in need.